 - Don’t reinvent the wheel

-Using the resources you have and identifying how to extend their purpose.
+Use the resources you have and identifying how to extend their purpose.
 You'll save time, energy, and free up your team to address more issues.

 - Invest into your team

 The importance of training and resource investment, why you need it, and who it needs to be offered to.

 Using the expertise of other groups, internal and external, to increase your efficiency.